 - if harvesting tree ferns, the name of harvester, the number of ferns and the period of time for harvesting

-- if clearing land: the identity, number and location of any threatened vegetation species and a removal plan
+- if clearing land: the identity, number and location of any threatened native vegetation community and details of replacement or development works

 - if harvesting timber, the name of the timber processor

-- the period that forest practices will be carried out.
+- the period that forest practices will be carried out and the period for which the plan is to remain in force.

-Please note, you will be required to lodge a certificate of compliance with the Authority within 30 days of completing an operation as is prescribed within your Forest Practices Plan.
+You will need to lodge a certificate of compliance with the Authority within 30 days of completing a discrete operation as is prescribed within a Forest Practices Plan.

 Please consult the Contact Officer for more information.